-Raw materials price risk
+Raw material price risks

 The Group uses a range of raw materials for production purposes, which expose it to price risk, especially for fuel and energy.
 The Group enters into contracts with defined price conditions for certain raw materials.
 The market value of swap contracts open at 31 December is as follows: